 In addition, Brisbane is home to existing critical infrastructure for the Bay Area region that also needs to be removed from consideration as areas available for housing development.
-The Recology facility which processes waste from San Francisco, the PG&E energy substation just west of the Baylands, the tank farm which houses fuel used for San Francisco International Airport are all existing uses that are obviously not appropriate for housing development.
+The Recology facility which processes waste from San Francisco, the PG&E energy substation just west of the Baylands, and the tank farm which houses fuel used for San Francisco International Airport are all existing uses that are obviously not appropriate for housing development.
 PBA 2050 does not take those uses into consideration in developing the projections for Brisbane.

-The Baylands also includes aquatic resources such as Guadalupe Channel and Brisbane Lagoon, and Icehouse Hill which is home to protected wildlife, which will limit housing development on the property.
-None of these factors were adequately taken into account in the projections for PBA 2050 that will ultimately inform the RHNA allocations that ABAG develops.
+The Baylands also contains a variety of sensitive wildlife habitats, including aquatic resources such as Guadalupe Channel and Brisbane Lagoon, and an endangered species habitat on Icehouse Hill which will limit housing development on the property.
+None of these factors were adequately taken into account in the projections for PBA 2050 that will ultimately inform the final RHNA allocations.